 Declaration Grooming, formerly L&L Grooming, continues to make significant strides with finding “the cutting edge” of shaving soap technology (if you’ll pardon the pun).
 I was L&L’s first “official” customer in 2016, and they had a good, solid product.
 Soon after, their introduction of a bison tallow shave soap base created a buzz in the shave enthusiast community.
-But their recent “Milksteak” and “Icarus” shave soap bases are widely considered to be some of the best in the business.
+But their recent “Milksteak” and “Icarus” shave soap bases are widely considered to be some of the best in the business, providing a really thick lather.
 Reviews often end up using words like “amazing” and “astonishing.”

 Murphy & McNeil may not be a well-known name even in the enthusiast community but they are cranking out some great shave soaps.
 Their regular tallow-based soaps are very good but it’s their “Kodiak” base that’s been raising eyebrows among reviewers.

 Phoenix Artisan Accoutrements (PAA) has a constantly changing soap inventory with a wide variety of scents that tend to be a mix of reproductions of classics and whimsical takes on culture.
 All of Phoenix Artisan Accoutrements’ shave soaps now use their excellent “Crown King” formulation.
-I think the highlight of PAA shave soaps is a really outstanding post-shave feel on the skin.
+It’s easy to get a creamy lather with PAA shave soaps but I think the highlight is a really outstanding post-shave feel on the skin.

 Southern Witchcrafts is making a name for itself with their bold, strong scents and an excellent vegan-based shave soap formulation that’s been turning heads.